 Average time to visit

 Malawi has a moderate to sub-tropical climate with three distinct seasons: from November to March is the rainy season, April to July is Malawi's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game-viewing, the dryer months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.

-Call us on to start planning your vacation to Mkulumadzi or take a look at our itineraries to Majete Wildlife Reserve
+Call us on to start planning your holiday to Mkulumadzi or take a look at our itineraries to Malawi

 The newest lodge from the stable of Robin Pope Safaris, Mkulumadzi occupies a beautiful position on the banks of the tumbling Shire River as it passes through Majete Reserve.
 Top class guiding and some rare species make this a superb safari in Malawi.